CoderUrch/tech_covid_layoffs/README.md

 The United States was excluded from the visualization as its layoffs were significantly higher, accounting for over 50% of global layoffs during this period.

 # 🛠️ Technologies Used
+Excel – Data preprocessing and cleanup
 SQL – Data extraction and transformation
-Power BI / Tableau – Data visualization and interactive dashboards Excel – Data preprocessing and cleanup
+Power BI – Data visualization and interactive dashboards